Utilities for playing DOS games

 Win16 runs on top of DOS (you must have a copy of DOS in order to have Windows 1.0 through 3.11), and Windows 95/98/Me have a DOS prompt and can boot into DOS Mode.
 OS/2 can natively run DOS programs.
 If you are using any of these operating systems, or a DOS operating system (MS-DOS, PC-DOS, DR-DOS, FreeDOS), you should have little trouble getting DOS games to run, though you may require a slowdown utility if a game runs too quickly.
 RGB also hosts a number of miscellaneous programs that may make DOS more useful or easier to use.

-Windows NT-based operating systems (NT, 2000, XP, 2003) include a Virtual DOS Machine (VDM) called NTVDM that allows DOS games to be played, and the version of NTVDM that comes with Windows XP even emulates a Sound Blaster 2.0.
+32-bit Windows NT-based operating systems (XP/Vista/7/8/8.1/10 and NT/2000/2003/2003 R2/2008) include a Virtual DOS Machine (VDM) called NTVDM that allows DOS games to be played, and the version of NTVDM that comes with Windows XP even emulates a Sound Blaster 2.0.
 NT-based operating systems run many DOS games very well, while some games lack sound or play too quickly.
 A Sound Blaster emulator called VDMSound can resolve the audio issues on some games under NTVDM.

-Windows Vista introduced a new graphics system that is incompatible with NTVDM, so only DOS games that run in text-mode are playable in 32-bit versions of Windows Vista and Windows 7.
+This comes with a caveat: Windows Vista introduced a new graphics system that is incompatible with NTVDM, so only DOS games that run in text-mode are playable in 32-bit versions of Windows Vista/7/8/8.1/10.

 BeOS/Haiku, Linux, Mac OS X, and 64-bit versions of Windows don't support DOS software at all.
 If you are using Windows XP or newer, or any non-Windows operating system, it is highly recommended that you use DOSBox.
 DOSBox emulates an x86 computer with a variety of video and sound cards, and the speed of emulation can be adjusted while it is running (eliminating the need for a separate slowdown utility).
 DOSBox has been ported to almost every modern operating system, and RGB Classic Games has a DOSBox tutorial.